Stolz/laravel-docker-stack/readme.md

 ## Features

 - Containers are based on [Alpine Linux](https://alpinelinux.org) which makes them slim and fast.
-- Source code and configuration files are mounted via Docker volumes so changes are reflected immediately, without having to rebuild the containers.
+- Source code and server configuration files are mounted via Docker volumes so changes are reflected immediately, without having to rebuild the containers.
 - Database persisted data is also mounted via Docker volume so changes are not lost after rebuilding the containers.
 - Dependencies are managed using [PHP Composer](https://getcomposer.org) official Docker image to keep all the tools inside Docker land.
-- All services are run by UID:GID `1000:1000` to prevent permission problems.
-- All services are run by UID:GID `1000:1000` to prevent permission problems.
+- All services are run by the same UID:GID (`1000:1000`) to prevent permission problems between containers.
 - Communication between Nginx and PHP-FPM using UNIX sockets instead of TCP for better performance.
+- Communication between Redis and PHP using [PhpRedis](https://github.com/phpredis/phpredis) PHP extension for better performance.
+- [Supervisor](http://supervisord.org) is used to automatically run Laravel queue workers.

 ## Requirement